 The expansion team was not no-hit during its first season, when its home games were played at Griffith Stadium, nor during its remaining tenure in Washington from 1962 through 1971 at D.C.
 Stadium, renamed for the assassinated Sen. Robert F. Kennedy for the 1969 season.

 The closest the expansion Senators came to being no-hit at home came on July 29, 1963.
 Joel Horlen of the White Sox took a no-hitter into the ninth inning at D.C.
 Stadium, but lost it when Chuck Hinton singled with one out.
 Horlen got the second out before the Nats’ Don Lock won the game with a homer to deep left, beating Horlen, 2-1.

-Under substantially different rules, Washington’s entries in both the American Association (June 5, 1884, in D.C.) and the Union Association in September 28, 1884, at Milwaukee) were each no-hit.
+Under substantially different rules, including the distance between pitcher and hitter, Washington’s entries in both the American Association (June 5, 1884, in D.C.) and the Union Association in September 28, 1884, at Milwaukee) were each no-hit.